 Additionally, Philly Shipyard is aggressively pursuing several possibilities for short-term work to have some activity in the shipyard before a production start of a potential new shipbuilding project.
-In particular, Philly Shipyard is pursuing opportunities for steel work and repair, maintenance, modernization and conversion jobs to utilize idle capacity in its fabrication shops and dry-docks.
+In particular, Philly Shipyard continues to pursue opportunities for steel work and repair, maintenance, modernization and conversion jobs to utilize idle capacity in its fabrication shops and dry-docks.
 In support of this, Philly Shipyard has submitted to the U.S. Navy a Master Ship Repair Agreement and is in the process of having its two drydocks certified to Naval Sea Systems Command (NAVSEA) requirements.

 On 2 July 2019, Philly Shipyard was awarded its first repair and maintenance contract for the FSS Antares, a large MARAD vessel that is managed by TOTE Services.
-The vessel arrived at the end of July with the repair and maintenance effort expected to last into December.
+The vessel arrived at the end of July with the repair and maintenance effort lasting until redelivery on 20 December 2019.
 On 3 October 2019, Philly Shipyard was awarded its second repair and maintenance contract for the FSS Pollux, another large MARAD vessel that is managed by TOTE Services.
-Work on the FSS Pollux is planned to commence after completion of work on the FSS Antares, and is expected to last approximately three months.
+Work on the FSS Pollux began in January 2020 and is expected to last approximately three months.